Poutine: Vision-Language-Trajectory Pre-Training and Reinforcement Learning Post-Training Enable Robust End-to-End Autonomous Driving: Introduction

 \section{Introduction}

 Vision–language models (VLMs) have emerged as a powerful means of coupling visual perception with the world knowledge and common sense reasoning acquired from internet-scale pre-training \citep{bai2023qwen, gpt42023openai, chen2024internvl, dubey2024llama3, reid2024gemini}.
 For autonomous vehicles, such multimodal reasoning is most valuable in long-tail situations—rare but safety-critical events that dominate operational risk and have limited coverage in conventional driving corpora.
 Nevertheless, the empirical study of VLMs for driving has so far been restricted largely to nominal driving benchmarks such as nuScenes~\citep{caesar2020nuscenes}, where high-level semantic reasoning is seldom required and the benefits of language grounding remain unclear \citep{hedge2025dima, jiang2024senna, pan2024vlp, sima2024drivelm, nie2024reason2drive, bai2024atlas, tian2024drivevlm, tian2024token, xing2025openemma, huang2024rdadriver, wang2024omnidrive, zhou2025opendrivevla, mao2023gptdriver, hwang2024emma, xu2024vlmad}.
-The Waymo Vision-Based End-to-End Driving (WOD-E2E) dataset, along with its accompanying 2025 challenge, presents a new opportunity to evaluate VLMs in more challenging, curated long-tail scenarios.
-These characteristics make WOD-E2E a better testbed to investigate whether the knowledge embedded in VLMs can translate into safer and more reliable driving policies.
+The Waymo Vision-Based End-to-End Driving (WOD-E2E) dataset \cite{waymo2025e2e}, along with its accompanying challenge, presents a new opportunity for researchers to test trajectory planning in more challenging curated long-tail scenarios that account for less than 0.003\% of daily driving.
+This is in stark contrast to the relatively boring scenarios present in other open-loop planning benchmarks.
+Hence, the WOD-E2E dataset provides a more suitable testbed for investigating whether the generalist knowledge embedded in VLMs can translate into safer and more reliable driving policies.